 Readings ‘Haunted – Ghost Stories for Halloween’ runs 26 Oct – 3 Nov in venues across the North East and Scotland.
 Haunted Flyer Stephen reads a selection of classic and modern stories in company with colleagues Grace Kirby, Sue McCormick and Janine Birkett.
 See Demi-Paradise for full tour and project details.

-” My west country roots are at the heart of who I am.
-They define certain key roles played in different media during a long career.
-Having a rural working class background and authentic ‘default’ voice to match gives authenticity and depth to those characters.
-Otherwise my normal RP speech keeps me in ‘neutral’ ready to move into other voices and characters reflecting where I have lived and worked all around the UK.
-Being based in the north of England since 1973 has provided the other core element to my work.
-My dad was a native Lancastrian and our family lines here go back to the 17th Century so I am proud to be associated with a region rich in talent and resources with access to all fields of work.
-I was fortunate in getting such a high powered comprehensive training at Central, looking back on it as a kind of cultural SAS course that brought out the resourcefulness and adaptability essential to making a successful living in the arts.
-At age 65, I continue to seek out interesting creative opportunities best suited to my talents & abilities”.
+My west country roots have defined certain key roles in different media during a long and varied career.
+Having a rural working class background and ‘default’ voice to match gave authenticity and depth to those characters, whatever the media.
+Otherwise my normal everyday RP speech keeps me in ‘neutral’ ready to move into other voices and characters reflecting where I have lived and worked all around the UK.
+Being based in the north of England since 1973 has provided the other key component of my working practice.
+Dad was a Lancastrian and our family tree in the county goes back to the 17th Century so I am secure in having an understanding and pride in that northern heritage.
+How fortunate I was too in getting a grant aided vocational training at Central; looking back on it as a kind of cultural SAS course that brought out the resourcefulness and adaptability essential to making a successful living in the arts.
+At age 67, embarking on a new and exciting phase in my life and career, I continue to seek out and develop creative opportunities best suited to my talents and abilities.